 The Core Leadership Skills You Need in Every Role

-But the way you address each leadership skill, and what you need to learn or emphasize will shift as you move to higher levels and face new challenges.
-We call these core leadership skills the “Fundamental 4.”
+But the way you address each leadership skill, and what you need to learn or emphasize around it, will shift and change as you move into higher levels in the organizational hierarchy and encounter new challenges.

-The “Fundamental 4” leadership skills are:
+The “Fundamental 4” core leadership skills are:

 - Learning Agility

-3. Influence.
-Developing your influencing and leadership skills helps you to communicate your vision or goals, align the efforts of others, and build commitment from people at all levels.
+Developing your influencing and leadership skills helps you to communicate your vision and goals, align the efforts of others, and build commitment from people at all levels.

-Learning agility involves learning from mistakes, asking insightful questions, and being open to feedback.
-It includes learning a new skill quickly, taking advantage of opportunities to learn, and responding well to new situations.
+Learning agility is critical for career longevity, and it involves learning from mistakes, asking insightful questions, and being open to feedback.
+It also includes learning new skills quickly, taking advantage of opportunities to learn and heat experiences, and responding well to new situations.

 Access Our Webinar!

-Grow Your Core Leadership Skills for Every Role
+Grow the Core Leadership Skills

 Ready to Take the Next Step?